Picture this: you’ve just opened a new coworking space in a young, professional neighborhood.

 - Have one single door for access after regular working hours

-Consider whether or not you will need and/or want some kind of staffing in your space after hours.
 Some spaces opt for an evening community manager who is on site at least partially into the evening to ensure the space is safe.
-Others have security guards that patrol the building late into the night.
+Others have security guards that patrol the building outside late into the night.

 The best way to ensure your space is secure all hours of the day, even without a human on site, is with the help of technology.
 The right tools and platforms will ensure secured access at an affordable cost.

 At the very least, we recommend the following tools:

 - Integrated security cameras: security cameras will not only give you peace of mind that you can see what’s happening in your space, they also act as a powerful deterrent when it comes to preventing theft and crime.
 Set cameras up in high traffic communal areas (and avoid private offices unless explicitly requested).

-On top of these, you may want to consider other methods of securing your space, such as by setting up a captive portal like IronWiFi to monitor WiFi usage or installing a security system to prevent potential break ins.
+On top of these, you may want to consider other methods of securing your space, such as by setting up a captive portal like IronWiFi to monitor WiFi usage.

 How to create a 24/7 coworking space

 Now that you understand the benefits of creating a 24/7 coworking space and important aspects to keep in mind, it’s time to explore how to go about creating one.
-Follow these steps to create a coworking space that is open any hour of the day.
+Follow these steps to create a flexible coworking space that is open at any hour of the day.

-Step 1: Decide on the access you’ll want to provide
+Step 1: Decide on the level of access you’ll want to provide

 Will your space be open 24/7 for all members?
 Will you have it be fully autonomous or would you prefer a staff member be present?